thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Skewb
 - Square-1

 For non-first rounds, it is a good practice to put all of the similarly skilled competitors in one group to ensure that they receive the same scrambles.
-Use the previous round’s results to determine which groups to place competitors.
+Use the previous round’s results to determine which groups to place competitors in.

-## Competition Cancelation and Rescheduling
+## Competition Cancellation and Rescheduling

 Once a competition is announced, it is the expectation and responsibility of the Delegates to commit to seeing the competition through on the original date announced.
 Competitors and their families will have made arrangements and financial commitments to attend on that day, and it is in everyone’s best interest to honor those commitments.

-Cancelations can only happen when there is no safe or feasible alternative.
+Cancellations can only happen when there is no safe or feasible alternative.
 This is only an option in extenuating circumstances such as:

 - Extreme weather conditions/natural disasters
 - Political unrest or conflict
 - Venue facility failures (electrical, plumbing, structural), where finding another venue is not possible
 - General safety concerns with competitors traveling to or attending the competition

 If you encounter issues such as these where canceling a competition appears necessary, do not make any major changes or statements to competitors.
-Instead, explain the situation to the WCAT on the competition announcement thread, as they can provide guidance on which options are available to prevent competition cancelation.
+Instead, explain the situation to the WCAT on the competition announcement thread, as they can provide guidance on which options are available to prevent competition cancellation.
 Here are examples of some preventative measures that can be taken:

 - If the listed Delegate(s) can no longer attend due to an emergency, in some circumstances the WCA Board can appoint an experienced and trusted community member as a temporary Delegate if no other Delegates are available.
 In this case, take the following steps: